Teimour Radjabov: Withdrawal from Candidates

 Citing concerns about the coronavirus pandemic and what he considered FIDE's inadequate attempts to deal with it, Radjabov withdrew from the 2020 Candidates tournament on March 6, 2020.
 He was replaced by Maxime Vachier-Lagrave.

 On March 26, the tournament was abruptly postponed as a result of new governmental policies aimed at containing the pandemic.
 This development prompted Radjabov to call for his reinstatement in the tournament.
 In an interview with Daniel Rensch and Robert Hess, he stated:

 "I think FIDE should take some action to include me back into the tournament, that's what I think.
 I think it's a fair decision.
 From my side, I think I have done everything possible.
 I just asked them, warned them, I also warned the chess community by expressing it openly. (...)".
 Members of the Azerbaijani national chess team signed an open letter in support of his reinstatement.

-In November 2020, Radjabov participated in the Skilling Open rapid chess tournament which was the first tournament as part of Champions Chess Tour 2021.
-Radjabov qualified to the quarterfinals by earning 8 points in 15 games, and was eliminated by Wesley So.
-In December, Radjabov joined Airthings Masters, second tournament of the Champions Chess Tour.
-Radjabov placed 5th among 12 players in the preliminary round by performing +1-0=10, and qualified to the play-offs.
-In the quarter-finals, he defeated Ian Nepomniachtchi on Armageddon round after drawing all of their games.
-In the semifinals, Radjabov defeated Russian grandmaster Daniil Dubov, who had upset the current world chess champion and tournament favorite Magnus Carlsen in the quarter-finals.
+In November 2020, Radjabov participated in the Skilling Open rapid chess tournament, which was the first tournament as part of Champions Chess Tour 2021.
+Radjabov qualified to the quarterfinals by earning eight points in 15 games, and was eliminated by Wesley So.
+In December, Radjabov joined Airthings Masters, the second tournament of the Champions Chess Tour.
+Radjabov placed fifth among 12 players in the preliminary round by performing +1-0=10, and qualified to the play-offs.
+In the quarter-finals, he defeated Ian Nepomniachtchi on the Armageddon round after drawing all of their games.
+In the semifinals, Radjabov defeated Russian grandmaster Daniil Dubov, who had upset then-world chess champion and tournament favorite Magnus Carlsen in the quarter-finals.
 In the finals he defeated Levon Aronian in two sets, and was declared the winner of the Airthings Masters.

-In May 2021, FIDE decided to give Radjabov direct entry into the Candidates Tournament 2022.
+In May 2021, FIDE decided to give Radjabov direct entry into the Candidates Tournament 2022, where he obtained third place.